UIUC-iSchool-DataViz/is445_spring2021/week01/lecture01.md

        * do the Javascript parts
        * if you're new to programming, do Javascript parts in class, and build on them for any HW
        * come back to the optional texts/docs after the course is over

 ---

+## Other strategies for success

+ 1. Some assignments are assigned over 2 weeks - use full 2 weeks!
+ 1. There are extra credit opportunities, the max HW score is 40%

+---